 Although you can climb during this program on the specific training days it’s important not to do any other form of finger/climbing specific training during the program.
 It’s also very important to respect the rest days after a training day.
 This is not only to reduce the risk of injury but it will also maximise the benefit of the training itself and you will not get the best gains if you do more than is specified in the program.

-This program integrative training and very specific for the fingers.
+This program integrative training and is very specific for the fingers.
 After doing a day training program it is good to climb in the gym, but avoid boulders with small crimps or possibly painful holds, and definitely do not add any form of additional finger training.

 To do the training you will need to make sure you have access to basic gym equipment, a climbing wall and specific climbing training equipment, all of which should be available at a commercial gym.